 When an input voltage (almost equal to the rated voltage of the coil) is applied to the coil, it gets magnetized and attracts the armature.
-The output contact of the relay is attached to the armature.
+The mechanical contacts are attached to the armature.
 Hence, when the armature is pulled towards the electromagnet, the contact closes.
 When the input voltage applied to the coil is removed, the armature is brought back to its original position by the spring release.
-This is how an electromagnetic relay works.

 Operation of Solid-state relays

 Solid-state relays are commonly known as SSRs.
-Unlike electromechanical relays, these relays do not have any mechanically moving parts.
+Unlike electromechanical type, they do not posses any mechanically moving parts.
 On the other hand, it consists of semiconductor and electronic components within.
 In solid-state relays, the electromagnetic section is replaced by optocoupler and required driver circuits and the output contact section is replaced by a TRIAC or transistor plus snubber and driver circuits.

 In the following sections, we shall discuss in detail the parts and operation of electromechanical and solid-state relays in detail.